thakur0609/Calculator/README.md

 # Calculator

-Hi I made this basic Calculator, where you ca easily performs Mathematical Calculations.
+Hi I made this basic Calculator, where you can easily performs Mathematical Calculations.